JohnCremona/CMFs/PostgresSchema.md

 char_parity | smallint | 1 or -1, depending on the parity of the character
 char_is_real | bool | whether the character
 sturm_bound | integer |
-dim | integer | Q-dimension of this newspace eis_dim | integer | Q-dimension of the eisenstein subspace of the corresponding `M_k(N, \chi)` eis_new_dim | integer | Q-dimension of the new eisenstein subspace of the corresponding `M_k(N, \chi)`
+trace_bound | integer | the integer n so that the traces from 1 up to n distinguish all forms in this space (e.g. 1 if the dimensions are all distinct) dim | integer | Q-dimension of this newspace eis_dim | integer | Q-dimension of the eisenstein subspace of the corresponding `M_k(N, \chi)` eis_new_dim | integer | Q-dimension of the new eisenstein subspace of the corresponding `M_k(N, \chi)`